minahussain/terrapin/README.md

 # terrapin
-scripts for terrapin genome project
+scripts working with vcf files for terrapin genome project